Alexandur11/PH-CyberSecurity/README.md

-# PH-CyberSecurity

-1. ### To run this project you will need to have Python and install everything from the requierements file.

-2. In order to run Current or Past connections list you just have to run main.py.
+Welcome to PH-CyberSecurity!
+This project provides tools for analyzing network connections and visualizing Nessus scanning data.
+Below is a guide to get you started with running and using this project effectively.

+###Installation
+Before running the project, ensure you have Python installed and pip.

+Then, install the required Python packages listed in the requirements.txt file.
+You can install them using pip: pip install -r requirements.txt

+###Running the Project
-3. In order to view data charts for Nessus scannings, you need to run the X file.
+In order to view active and past connection, you can run network_threat_checker/main.py In order to view the charts, you can run nessus_scannings/main.py